How to Find ESL Students as a Private Tutor

 Networking?
 Isn't that something for business people at fancy cocktail parties?

-Networking is essential if you want to find jobs tutoring English abroad.
-Once you get known as a tutor and build up your reputation, you'll have more jobs than you know what to do with.
-Start with lower paying gigs and work your way up to higher paid clients.
-Make the right friends and take the jobs they don't have time for.
+Networking is essential to find jobs teaching or tutoring English abroad.
+Once you get known as a tutor and build up your reputation, your clients will begin recommending you to their friends and family.
+To start, consider lower-paying gigs as you build your reputation and work your way up to higher-paying clients.
+Also, if you have friends who also tutor, have them recommend you to the clients for which they don't have time.

-Trust me, it's not as hard as it sounds!
-Here are my top six tips for finding paid tutoring gigs as an ESL teacher abroad:
+Trust me; it's not as hard as it sounds!
+To help you get started, here are six tips for finding paid tutoring gigs as an ESL teacher abroad.

 Students are always looking for a tutor or someone to help them edit English essays.

-Be sure to consistently ask around and see what others are charging.
-Some clients will ask you to set your own rate, so be sure to have a number in mind.
-You can even quote a bit higher than what your target rate is, with the idea that you can negotiate.
+Be sure to ask around and see what others are charging.
+Some clients will ask you to set your own rate, so keep a fair number in mind.
+You can even quote a bit higher than your target rate, with the idea that you can negotiate.

-If you're tutoring two or more students, you can also charge per student.
+If you're tutoring two or more students, charge per student per hour.
 I once taught a tutoring class of six kids that I set up with a group of parents.
 I was given a room at the high school I taught at for free, and I charged a low rate of $8 USD per student.
 But with six students in a class, I was able to make almost $50 USD in one hour!

 If you need a little help coming up with a going rate for tutoring, Go Overseas has compiled a list of salary expectations for the top teaching abroad locations.
-While some countries already have an hourly rate for teaching and tutoring, for other countries you can come up with your own rate based on the monthly salary.
+While some countries already have an hourly rate for teaching and tutoring, in other countries, you can come up with your own rate based on the monthly salary.

 This old-school method of finding a job has worked for me in the past.
-Sometimes students and clients will post job listings in cafes and places that international English-speakers frequent.
-Chances are you've seen one of these boards somewhere, but if you haven't, try checking one at the local university.
+Sometimes students and clients post job listings in cafes and places that international English speakers frequent.
+Chances are you've seen one of these boards, but if you haven't, try checking one at the local university.
 College students are always looking for a tutor or someone to help them edit English essays.

-If you're not having luck there, you can also try online expat websites.
-Many of these sites will have classified advertisements where locals will look for tutors and teachers.
+If you're not having luck there, you can also try online expat websites and social media groups.
+Many of these sites will have classified advertisements where locals look for tutors and teachers.
 Not sure which websites to use?
 Ask around or try googling your city name with "expat" -- but make sure to avoid the common ESL job scams!

-In China, all of us use a texting and social media networking app called WeChat.
+Private expat groups are commonly hosted on the social media networking app called WeChat, and similar alternatives like WhatsApp.
 On WeChat, there are plenty of 200+ person groups mainly targeted at expats.
-I'm part of a salsa dancing group, Women's Networking group, and Health and Wellness group.
+I'm part of a salsa dancing group, a women's networking group, and a health and wellness group.
 There are even group chats for expats in my neighborhood and the coffee shop down the street!

 Let your local friends know you're looking for people to tutor.
 They'll keep you in mind when someone they know needs help.

 I can't tell you how often tutoring jobs are posted in these WeChat groups!
-If you're in China, joining groups can not only help you make friends -- you can find work too!
+Joining networking groups can not only help you make friends -- you can find work too!

-As a Master's student in China, I was one of two native speakers in my entire major.
-Everyone in the class knew I had experience teaching English, so when an aunt's friend's child needed a tutor, they asked me.
+As a Master's student in a non-native English-speaking country, I was one of two native speakers in my entire major.
+Everyone in the class knew I had experience teaching English, so when a friend's child needed a tutor, they asked me.